-The dependent variables are the annualized changes in the firm-level outcomes indicated in columns' headings. $\Delta$ Rob\Adoption is a dummy equal to 1 for firms that start importing robots over the sample period and equal to 0 for non-importers.
-Industry fixed effects are dummies for 5-digit industries.
-The control variables included in columns (2) and (4) are the employment share of occupations that can be replaced by robots in 1994 (Replaceability), and the initial values of log sales and of dummies for importing and exporting firms.
-Heteroscedasticity-robust standard errors are reported in squared brackets. \\\, \\, \: denote significance at the 1, 5 and 10% level, respectively.
+The dependent variables are the annualized changes in the firm-level outcomes indicated in columns' headings. Δ Rob_Adoption is a dummy equal to 1 for firms that start importing robots over the sample period and equal to 0 for non-importers.
+Industry fixed effects are dummies for 3-digit industries.
+The control variables included in columns (2) and (4) are the employment share of occupations that can be replaced by robots in 1994 (Replaceability), the log ratio between the overall stock of robots and the total capital stock of all other firms in each 5-digit industry in 1994 (Rob_Suitability), and the initial values of log sales and of dummies for importing and exporting firms.
+Standard errors clustered at the 5-digit industry level, t-statistics are reported in squared brackets. , , : denote significance at the 1, 5 and 10% level, respectively.